When working with Google Ads (formerly known as Google AdWords) you'll face a lot of numbers and Google Ads metrics.

 (3000 / 500 = 6)

-Basically, ROAS is our return every time we spend $ 1 in Google Ads.
-With a ROAS of 6, we generate $ 6 in revenue each time we spend $ 1 in Google Ads.
-Return on Ad Spend is without a doubt one of my favourite Google Ads metrics.
+ROAS is our return every time we spend $ 1 on Google Ads.
+With a ROAS of 6, we generate $ 6 in revenue each time we spend $ 1 on Google Ads.
+Return on Ad Spend is, without a doubt, one of my favourite Google Ads metrics.

-The cost of each conversion is very different from industry to industry as competition, average cost per click, and conversion rate on the landing page are paid search metrics that will influence the results.
+The cost of each conversion varies from industry to industry as competition, the average cost per click and the conversion rate on the landing page are paid search engine metrics that will influence the results.

-Return on Ad Spend and Cost per Conversion is without a doubt two very important Ad performance metrics to look at, but it does not tell the whole truth.
-As ROAS simply tells you about the cost-to-revenue ratio, it's important to look at the total number of conversions.
+Return on Ad Spend and Cost per Conversion are undoubtedly two very important Ad performance metrics to look at, but it does not tell the whole truth.
+As ROAS simply tells you about the cost-to-revenue ratio, it's essential to look at the total number of conversions.

 But remember:

-A conversion can be defined as many different things but basically, it should be an action that creates value for our business.
-You'll need conversion tracking which can easily be set up via Google Analytics in order to count the number of conversions.
+A conversion can be defined as many different things, but it should be the desired action that creates value for our business.
+You'll need conversion tracking, which can easily be set up via Google Analytics to count the number of conversions.

-The number of clicks (ad click) is also important to look at in order to gain an understanding of the volume in a given time period.
-Clicks are the essence of Google Ads and it is, therefore, essential to look at how many clicks have been purchased during the period.
+The number of clicks (ad clicks) is also essential to understand the volume in a given time period.
+Clicks are the essence of Google Ads; therefore, looking at how many clicks have been purchased during the period is essential.

-It's also important to take a look at your CPC or cost-per-click.
+It's also essential to take a look at your CPC or cost-per-click.

 Conversion Rate is the ratio of clicks and conversions.
-It's important to keep an eye on this metric as it's one of the most important metrics for your business.
-As you pay per click a low conversion rate can be a big challenge.
+It's essential to keep an eye on this metric as it's one of the most important metrics for your business.
+As you pay per click, a low conversion rate can be a big challenge.

 How low?

-If you have a very low conversion rate (0,1-0,5%), it might be difficult to generate a reasonable Return on Ad Spend as we'll have too high costs for every sale.
+If you have a very low conversion rate (0,1-0,5%), generating a reasonable Return on Ad Spend might be challenging as we'll have too high costs for every sale.

 You should compare the conversion rate from Google Ads with other channels in Google Analytics.
-The traffic from Google Ads should be potential customers ready for purchase (this depends on your campaign goal) and therefore the conversion rate should be at a fair level.
+The traffic from Google Ads should be potential customers ready for purchase (this depends on your campaign goal); therefore, the conversion rate should be at a fair level.

-By looking at the number of impressions, you get an overview of which campaigns getting the most exposure on search results pages and for display ads.
-We will often experience a lot of impressions with advertising at the display network, and this is especially interesting if your campaign goal is brand awareness.
+By looking at the number of impressions, you get an overview of overall campaign performance, like the one getting the most exposure on search results pages and display ads.
+We will often experience a lot of impressions with advertising at the display network, which is especially interesting if your campaign goal is brand awareness.

 In addition, I would like to mention the PPC metric Search Impression Share.
-This metric is a percentage of your impression share for a given campaign, ad group or keyword.
+This metric is a percentage of your impression share for a campaign, ad group, or keyword.

-It's also important to check out the search terms and ad rank of your bid strategy.
+It's also essential to check out your bid strategy's search terms and ad rank.

 Click Through Rate is the ratio of views to clicks.
-You should always keep an eye on this KPI as it shows how appealing your ad is to your audience.
-Ask yourself whether your ad text is interesting for your target group or your banners are trustworthy?
-Maybe a few small changes can improve your performance?
+You should always keep an eye on this KPI as it shows your ad's appeal to your target audience.
+Ask yourself whether your ad text is engaging for your target group or whether your banners are trustworthy.
+Maybe a few small changes can improve your performance.

 You should always test different ads to find the constellation where you have the highest CTR.
-Basically, you want to figure out what your potential customers respond best to.
+You want to figure out what your potential customers respond best to.
 A high CTR is really what you are aiming for.

-Your Ad Position has a great impact on your Click Through Rate which is why you should always look at both metrics when evaluating.
-A low CTR can be caused by a high ad position.
+Your Ad Position significantly impacts your click-through rate, so you should always look at both metrics when evaluating.
+A high ad position can cause a low CTR.

-The total conversion value is relevant to keep an eye on as it can easily increase and decrease even though the number of conversions is unchanged.
+The total conversion value is relevant to keep an eye on as it can quickly increase and decrease even though the number of conversions is unchanged.

 How is that?